On the Jordan-Moore-Gibson-Thompson equation of nonlinear acoustics: Well-posedness analysis

 is established even in the critical case $\delta=b-\tau c^2=0$, provided $\int_0^\infty \mathfrak{k}(t)\, dt <b$. whereas type I memory requires dissipation $\delta=b-\tau c^2>0$ for leading to exponential decay.
 This result is further developed in \cite{dell2016moore,LasieckaWang15b}, where general decay is studied and it is shown that with type I memory, exponential decay of the energy $\mathcal{E}_{\mathfrak{k}}[u](t)$ can only occur if the Laplacian is replaced by a bounded operator.
 Still, the modified energy

 must tend to zero as $t\to\infty$, cf. \cite{dell2016moore}.

-For further results on the \SMGT\, equation with memory, we refer to, e.g., \cite{alves2018moore,dell2020note,Chen:2024,lasiecka2017global} and the references provided therein.
+For further results on the \SMGT\, equation with memory, we refer to, e.g., \cite{zbMATH06661873,lasiecka2017global,alves2018moore,dell2020note,Chen:2024} and the references provided therein.

-The nonlinear JMGT case has first been studied in a series of papers by Nikoli\'{c} and Said-Houari: In \cite{NikolicSaidHouari:2021_memory_unboundeddomain}, local in time well-posedness with possibly large initial and global in time well-posedness as well as polynomial decay with small initial data of \eqref{JMGT-Westervelt} with type I memory on $\mathbb{R}^3$ is shown; \cite{NikolicSaidHouari:2021_hereditary,NikolicSaidHouari:2021_inviscid} on $\mathbb{R}^d$, $d\geq3$, extend the analysis to even including the gradient nonlinearity \eqref{JMGT-Kuznetsov} where the latter focuses on the critical case with type I memory, tackling the fact that the typical linear decay estimates are of regularity loss type by means of well-constructed time weigths.
+The nonlinear JMGT case has first been studied in a series of papers by Nikoli\'{c} and Said-Houari: In \cite{NikolicSaidHouari:2021_memory_unboundeddomain}, local-in-time \MarginRone{17.} wellposedness with possibly large initial and global-in-time \MarginRone{22.} wellposedness as well as polynomial decay with small initial data of \eqref{JMGT-Westervelt} with type I memory on $\mathbb{R}^3$ is shown; \cite{NikolicSaidHouari:2021_hereditary,NikolicSaidHouari:2021_inviscid} on $\mathbb{R}^d$, $d\geq3$, extend the analysis to even including the gradient nonlinearity \eqref{JMGT-Kuznetsov} where the latter focuses on the critical case with type I memory, tackling the fact that the typical linear decay estimates are of regularity loss type by means of well-constructed time weigths.

 Closely related, the role of fractional attenuation, required to model fractional power frequency dependence of damping as typical for ultrasound propagation, see, e.g., \cite{ChenHolm:2004,CaiChenFangHolm_survey2018,Szabo:1994,TreebyCox:2010,Wismer:2006}, has recently been analyzed in the context of the JMGT equation in, e.g. \cite{fracJMGT,MelianiSaidHouari:2025,Nikolic:2024_fractional}.
 The models under consideration arise from a substitution of the Maxwell-Cattaneo heat flux law by time fractional versions cf.~\cite{compte1997generalized} of the form: